ideahitme-twin/dotnet.templates.experiments/gen/project-template/README.md

-# Experiment to use item templates
+# Experiment to use project templates

 To replicate install the src/templates/consoleasync template and do the following (from the repo root directory):